evangraan/kubernetes-ubuntu-single-host-cluster/README.md

 # Introduction

-Setting up kubernetes can be daunting.
-This repository provides a quick and easy reference for setting up a development cluster on a single virtualization host.
+This repository provides a reference for setting up a development cluster on a single virtualization host.

 Helpful ```ops_*``` commands are provided to wrap kubeadm and kubectl commands.
 These are not an attempt at something like kops (https://github.com/kubernetes/kops) at all.
 They are simple wrappers for common provisioning use cases only.